What is a Highly Sensitive Person? What does it even mean to be one? And is there a reason some people call it a superpower?

 – You may experience misophonia.
 That feeling you get when you nearly explode in reaction to somebody’s chewing or munching near you…

 – You react to the fabric your clothes are made of.
-You find yourself cutting off the inner labels, you never wear something even slightly itchy.
+You find yourself cutting off the inner labels, and you never wear something even slightly itchy.
 You’d rather look worse than feel uncomfortable.

 – You may experience a lot of tension in your life, that might manifest as frequent headaches.